mcka1n/command-line-currency/README.md

  bundle install
 ```

-In order to run the command line currency operator we need to set the correct
+In order to run the command line currency we need to set the correct
 environment variables in the `.env` file.

-- There is a .env.sample so we can easily make our new `.env`
+There is a `.env.sample` already in this repository, so we can easily make our new `.env`.
+Use the following command to create your `.env` based on `.env.sample`:

+    cp .env.sample .env

+Now make sure to fill the content with your real credentials.

 ## How to use it?